 Under the hood, the new Avanza either gets a 1.3-liter inline-4 gasoline, or a larger 1.5-liter inline-4 gasoline engine.
 At max, the 1.3-liter mill can make up to 97 horsepower and 122Nm of torque.
 Meanwhile, the 1.5-liter can produce up to 105 horsepower and 138 Nm of torque.

-There are two transmissions available to the 2023 Toyota Avanza.
+There are two transmissions available for the 202 Toyota Avanza.
 Depending on the variant, it either gets a five-speed manual gearbox, or a continuously variable transmission with a gear lever manual mode.
 As of this new third-gen version, the Avanza is now a front-wheel-drive vehicle.

 Size-wise, the new Avanza has a length of 4,395mm, and a width of 1,730mm.
 The Avanza G comes with the tallest height at 1,700mm.
 The E meanwhile comes next with its height of 1,690mm, while the J is the shortest at 1,665mm.
 All comes with a wheelbase length of 2,750mm.